PoCInnovation/Workshops/p2p/old/4.SecuChallengesEth/README.md

 ## :cry: Step 2 - Medium Level

-> :bulb: Here, you are really going to start practicing the Solidity language !
+> 💡 Here, you are really going to start practicing the Solidity language !

 ### [Gatekeeper One](https://ropsten.ethernaut.openzeppelin.com/level/0xfe1B0cb67F95Ab51e9052e70424A49A6d34769ed)
 This challenge will introduce you to the `gasleft` function, and the conversion between types.